İzmir Adnan Menderes Airport: Road

-The airport can be reached from Izmir via the 200, 202 or 204 ESHOT buses or by Havaş airport shuttle buses (every 20 minutes, 35 to 60 minutes) from the Turkish Airlines office.
+The airport can be reached from İzmir via the 200, 202, 204 or 206 ESHOT buses or by Havaş airport shuttle buses (every 20 minutes, 35 to 60 minutes) from the Turkish Airlines office.

 Rail

-Izban commuter rail trains stop at the Airport Station about every 10 mins at peak hours and 20 mins off peak.
+İZBAN commuter rail trains stop at the Airport Station about every 10 mins at peak hours and 20 mins off peak.

 Intercity trains operated by the Turkish State Railways also stop at the Airport Station.
 There are currently about 14 daily trains in both directions.
 Northbound trains all go to Basmane Terminal in the city center, while southbound trains serve Ödemiş, Tire, Söke, Aydın, Nazilli Torbalı and stations in between.